Skip to main content

 Specific support measures

-The education policy on the instruction of students with disabilities and/or special educational needs targets their integration into mainstream schools by providing suitable support structures and services.
+The national education policy on the schooling of students with disabilities and/or special education needs targets integration into mainstream schools by providing suitable support structures and services.

 Students’ disability and special educational needs are examined and ascertained by:

--the Disability Certification Centres (KEPA), the Supreme Health Disability Certification Committees of law 4058/2012
+-the Disability Certification Centres (KEPA), the Supreme Health Disability Certification Committees of l.
+4058/2012

 -the Centres for Interdisciplinary Assessment, Counseling and Support (KEDASYs),